paintparty/fireworks/README.md

 <br>
 <br>

-## Two libraries
+## Production stubs

-In development, use the `io.github.paintparty/fireworks` library.
+Fireworks provides stubs so don't have to worry about production code that contains tapping/debugging code that you forgot to remove.

+For production builds, you can alias the following namespaces:
+`fireworks.core` ->  `fireworks.stubs.core`<br>
+`fireworks.pp` ->  `fireworks.stubs.pp`

-For production builds, use the [`io.github.paintparty/fireworks-stubs`](https://github.com/paintparty/fireworks-stubs) library.
+Alternatively, for production builds you can use the [`io.github.paintparty/fireworks-stubs`](https://github.com/paintparty/fireworks-stubs) library.
 The API is identical to `fireworks` but the macros don't print anything - they just expand to the original form itself.
-This way, you don't have to worry about production code that contains tapping/debugging code that you forgot to remove.

 <br>
 <br>

 ## Hot-reloaded workflow

-Fireworks is a great fit for a hot-reloaded, tap-driven-dev style workflow.
+Fireworks is a great fit for a hot-reloaded, tap-driven workflow.

-For many ClojureScript projects using something like Shadow-cljs, this is the norm.
+For many ClojureScript projects using something like `shadow-cljs`, this is the norm.

 For this kind of workflow on JVM Clojure, there are 2 sample setups in `examples/test-refresh/` directory.
 One is a `deps.edn` project and the other is a Leiningen project.
 Both of these projects use [test-refresh](https://github.com/jakemcc/test-refresh), with the `:debug` option set to `true`.